Sepsis: Blood products

 The Surviving Sepsis Campaign recommended packed red blood cells transfusion for hemoglobin levels below 70 g/L if there is no myocardial ischemia, hypoxemia, or acute bleeding.
 In a 2014 trial, blood transfusions to keep target hemoglobin above 70 or 90 g/L did not make any difference to survival rates; meanwhile, those with a lower threshold of transfusion received fewer transfusions in total.
 Erythropoietin is not recommended in the treatment of anemia with septic shock because it may precipitate blood clotting events.
 Fresh frozen plasma transfusion usually does not correct the underlying clotting abnormalities before a planned surgical procedure.
-However, platelet transfusion is suggested for platelet counts below (10 × 109/L) without any risk of bleeding, or (20 × 109/L) with high risk of bleeding, or (50 × 109/L) with active bleeding, before a planned surgery or an invasive procedure.
+However, platelet transfusion is suggested for platelet counts below (10 billion/L) without any risk of bleeding, or (20 billion/L) with a high risk of bleeding, or (50 billion/L) with active bleeding, before planned surgery or an invasive procedure.
 IV immunoglobulin is not recommended because its beneficial effects are uncertain.
 Monoclonal and polyclonal preparations of intravenous immunoglobulin (IVIG) do not lower the rate of death in newborns and adults with sepsis.
 Evidence for the use of IgM-enriched polyclonal preparations of IVIG is inconsistent.
 On the other hand, the use of antithrombin to treat disseminated intravascular coagulation is also not useful.
 Meanwhile, the blood purification technique (such as hemoperfusion, plasma filtration, and coupled plasma filtration adsorption) to remove inflammatory mediators and bacterial toxins from the blood also does not demonstrate any survival benefit for septic shock.